 The Risks of Relying on Automated Safety Technology

 Modern automobiles are equipped with advanced technology that drastically enhances the safety provided to vehicle occupants.
-From forward collision warning and blind spot monitoring to automatic breaking and autonomous driving mode, advanced driver assistance systems (ADAS) protect drivers and passengers from unexpected hazards on the road.
+From forward collision warning and blind-spot monitoring to automatic braking and autonomous driving mode, advanced driver assistance systems (ADAS) protect drivers and passengers from unexpected hazards on the road.

 According to the American Automobile Association (AAA), ADAS technology can prevent 40 percent of car accidents and almost 30 percent of fatalities on the road.
 Annually, these systems can prevent nearly 9,500 traffic deaths, 1.1 million injuries, and over 2.7 million collisions

 Unfortunately, many drivers rely on these systems too heavily at times, sometimes to the point of replacing good driving habits.
 Most of them do not fully understand the limitation of automated safety technology, which is why over-reliance and misuse of these systems can result in serious and fatal collisions